gmtsciencedev/scitq/docs/install.md

 #### For a server only

-Upgrade database (mandatory when upgrading to v1.2):
+Upgrade database (mandatory when upgrading to v1.2 or above):
 ```
 scitq-manage db upgrade
 ```